firasmidani/amiga/docs/_posts/2020-03-24-organization.md

 __Which file formats can AMiGA read?__

 AMiGA can only read tab-delimited text files which is the typical format for output by plate readers.
 These can be encoded in ASCII or BOM (e.g. UTF-8).
+If you have a comma-separated file, you must convert it to tab-delimited or tab-separated file instead.

 __Can AMiGA read a Microsoft Excel file?__